Kaedrin/warhammer-mod-manager/README.md

 - [x] Number of Mods activated listed
 - [x] Settings file for old versions of the mod manager deleted at startup to reduce conflicts
 - [x] Moving mods/up down with the arrows show their PNG
+- [x] Settings file for old versions of the mod manager deleted at startup to reduce conflicts
+- [x] Moving mods/up down with the arrows show their PNG
+- [x] Issues with mods being missing due to the new CA Launcher

 ## Requirements: